zupzup/blog/smart-contract-solidity/post.md

 Remember, as I stated above, we can't return `struct`s as of yet, but what we can do is return multiple values from one function, which is exactly what we are doing here.

-Also notice the `constant` modifier, which means, that this function doesn't modify the state of the blockchain and therefor doesn't cost any Gas.
+Also notice the `constant` modifier, which means that this function doesn't modify the state of the blockchain and therefore doesn't cost any Gas.

 ```javascript
     function finish() {